 A vasectomy is a surgery that prevents pregnancy by blocking sperm from entering semen.
 It’s a permanent form of birth control.
-It’s a pretty common procedure, with doctors performing more than 500,000 vasectomies per year in the United States.
+It’s a pretty common procedure, with doctors performing more than

 The procedure involves cutting and sealing off the vas deferens.
 These are two tubes that carry sperm from the testicles to the urethra.
 When these tubes are closed off, sperm can’t reach the semen.